 In a nutshell, KPIs would be the more important statistics you would keep to gauge the success and expansion potential for your dental practice.
 Tracking these gives you a complete picture of your practice along with what you should do next in order to grow your practice.

 If you’re in private practice, tracking your statistics is a MUST.
 Beyond giving you a competitive edge, it’s vital to your overall success.
 And to that I’ve listed and explained the statistics you should start tracking for your practice as soon as possible!
 Hope this helps!

 Oh, and before I begin, I should mention we have several FREE ebooks that touch on some of these topics, such as patient retention and building a profitable hygiene department, improving case acceptance and production, low-cost methods to acquire new patients, scheduling efficiently, and more.
 Click here to view and download the free ebooks.

 KPI #1: Total Collections

-The fact that keeping this statistic is obvious doesn’t make it any less important!
+Though it may seem obvious to track your total collections; this doesn’t make it any less important.
 I’ve spoken with many doctors who don’t know how much they collect on a monthly basis, let alone in a given week or day.
 I suggest looking at Total Collections at least on a weekly basis.
 This way you can see where you’re at and plan throughout the month.
-You can’t make monthly goals if you don’t know where you stand as the month progresses.
+You can’t achieve monthly goals if you don’t know where you stand as the month progresses.